Skip to main content

 2. Formal Metabolic Health Assessment

-In addition to CGM and CarbR, we perform a full metabolic profile, including lipidomics, insulin, pro-atherogenic proteins (such as Lp(a)), glycaemic indices, inflammatory markers, and other advanced biomarkers.
+In addition to CGM and CarbR, in some cases we dig deeper and perform a full metabolic profile, including lipidomics, insulin, pro-atherogenic proteins (such as Lp(a)), glycaemic indices, inflammatory markers, and other advanced biomarkers.
 This comprehensive phenotyping helps stratify underlying drivers, beyond what standard panels reveal.

 Patients who undergo this combined phenotype mapping often find the results eye-opening: they gain actionable insight into exactly how their diet, sleep, exercise, and stress interact in their individual metabolism.